michel-leonard/C-Quadratic-Sieve/README.md

 # Testing

-All measurements were not made with the same parameters, so they are only provided as an indication.

 Not needed at all for regular use, a basic ~ 100 lines testing feature is available :
 - the goal is simply to give some background
 - test durations are between 30 seconds (130-bit) and 3 minutes (200-bit)
 - the `./qs test=1` test offers a 2 minute crescendo up to 200+ bits
 - the `./qs test=160` test offers a minute of 160-bit random odd numbers

+All measurements were not made with the same parameters and the same device, so they are only indicative.

 # Memory